weiglemc/weiglemc.github.io/_pages/academic-integrity.md

 *Page rebuilt from http://web.archive.org/web/20210413115446id_/https://graduate.cs.odu.edu/resources/academic-integrity/*

 ODU and the Department of Computer Science take academic integrity seriously.
-See [Monarch Citizenship](https://www.odu.edu/about/monarchcitizenship) for the ODU Honor Code and Honor Pledge.

 Many ODU-CS courses follow these guidelines:
 * Unless explicitly specified, all assignments are to be completed on your own.